 Faculty members will work hard to communicate exam results to students quickly.
 Same-day decisions should not be expected.
-Each faculty panel will submit a single rubric for each student's materials along with any Revise & Resubmit recommendations that will be vetted by the full graduate faculty before it is sent to students.
+Each faculty panel will submit a single rubric for each student's materials along with any recommendations that will be vetted by the full graduate faculty before it is sent to students.

 Consistent with other exam milestones, two or more "fail" votes by Graduate faculty panelists will trigger a request for students to complete additional tasks if they believe students are not fully grasping certain concepts, having insufficient rationale for their programs, or if writing needs additional work.
-Revise and Resubmit plans will be based on a holistic assessment of both the portfolio and the oral examination and will be tailored for individual students.
-Students who need to complete a Revise & Resubmit plan will be placed on academic probation within the department during the Fall semester to communicate the urgency with which tasks should be completed, and advisors will be responsible for working with students until tasks are sufficiently completed.
-Once the advisor signs off on sufficient completion of the tasks and submits a statement in writing to the Assistant Department Head for Graduate Programs, the student will have completed the Qualifying Exam milestone.
+These "Revise and Resubmit" plans will be based on a holistic assessment of both the portfolio and the oral examination and will be tailored for individual students.
+Students who need to complete a Revise & Resubmit plan will be placed on academic probation within the department during the Fall semester to communicate the urgency with which tasks should be completed.
+Students should form their anticipated dissertation committee (internal ENGE faculty committee members only) who will be responsible for working with students until tasks are sufficiently completed (note: an external committee member can be added at this stage with approval of the ADH for Graduate Programs).
 Students will have the Fall semester to complete the Revise & Resubmit process.
 Failure to do so will result in program dismissal.
-If there are extraordinary circumstances, extensions to this timeline may be requested in writing to the Graduate Committee who will have decision-making authority on each of those cases.
+If there are extraordinary circumstances, extensions to this timeline may be requested in writing to the Graduate Committee, which has decision-making authority on each of those cases.
+The advisor and dissertation committee will make a recommendation to the full graduate faculty regarding students' completion of the Qualifying Exam milestone during the December faculty meeting that typically occurs on Reading Day.
+Students will be informed of decisions in the week following this meeting.